Recreational Trails Program

 Who Is Eligible for RTP Grants?

-The state has determined it will provide funds received under this program as grants-in-aid to municipalities, other qualified sub-divisions of state government and to qualified non-profit organizations under guidelines established by the Bureau of Parks and Lands in conjunction with the Maine Trails Advisory Committee.
+The state has determined it will provide funds received under this program as grants-in-aid to municipalities, other qualified sub-divisions of state government and to qualified non-profit organizations under guidelines established by the Bureau of Parks and Lands in conjunction with the Maine Recreational Trails Program Advisory Committee.

 How Are Grants Awarded?

 Applications must be received by the announced deadline and must contain all required material to be eligible for possible funding.
 Incomplete applications will not be accepted.

 Applications will be evaluated by Bureau staff and the Maine Trails Advisory Committee to determine their compliance with the established state goals for the program.
 All applicants will be notified whether or not they have been selected for funding.

 Local Funding Share